plone/documentation/develop/plone-coredev/plipreview.rst

  * Does the code adhere to PEP8 standards (more or less)?
  * Are they importing deprecated modules?

-Javascript
+JavaScript
 ^^^^^^^^^^
- * Does the javascript meet our set of javascript standards?
+ * Does the JavaScript meet our set of JavaScript standards?
 See :doc:`/develop/addons/javascript_standards`
- * Does the Javascript work in all currently supported browsers?
+ * Does the JavaScript work in all currently supported browsers?
 Is it performant?

 ME/TAL
 ^^^^^^